hothanhxuan/hothanhxuan/README.md

 <!-- On the journey to become a real Data Analyst! -->
 <h3 align="center"> I am passionate about improving how businesses operate through the combination of business processes, digital systems and data analytics. </h3>

 My name is Xuan, but you can call me Susan.

 🎓 I graduated with honors and holds an MBA from Seinäjoki University of Applied Sciences in Finland, majoring in International Business Management.

 Throughout my career, I have worked across **market research, sales & CRM operations, customer lifecycle management and business operations**, helping teams improve workflows, standardise processes and make better decisions using data.

-I enjoy connecting **people, processes and technology** to create more efficient and scalable business operations.
+I enjoy connecting **people, processes and technology** to improve workflows, strengthen collaboration and create measurable business impact.

 ### Areas of Interest